rust-lang/book/nostarch/appendix_c.md

 derive `Default`.

-The `Default::default` function is commonly used in combination with the struct update syntax discussed in “Creating Instances from Other Instances with Struct Update Syntax” on page XX.
+The `Default::default` function is commonly used in combination with the struct update syntax discussed in the “Creating Instances with Struct Update Syntax” section in Chapter 5.
 You can customize a few fields of a struct and then set and use a default value for the rest of the fields by using `..Default::default()`.

 The `Default` trait is required when you use the method `unwrap_or_default` on